wangfowen/owenwangdotcom/_posts/2013-10-12-are-you-my-motherland-2.md

 minimalistic ingredients.
 You feel better about yourself eating them and you can really taste all the ingredients, yet I still prefer the greasy ones you'd find in North America.
 Maybe I've been brainwashed.
 I love the crazy gimmicks like Butter Chicken flavor.

 I have come to quite enjoy pizzas with an egg cooked in the middle of it though.
-That was new to me and it's apparently an Australian fan-favorite.
+That was new to me and it's apparently an Australian favorite.

+{% image /images/rome_pizza.jpg "The place we ate at called it a Rustica" %}

 If a restaurant has air conditioning and/or free WiFi, they'll be sure to let you know with signs everywhere.
 Apparently those are huge selling points.